16 Great Back to School Books to Read With Your Students

 School’s First Day of School | by Adam Rex

-This is one of my new favorite back to school reads.
+This is one of my new favorite back-to-school reads.
 It’s a book about the first day of school, written from the point of view of a newly built school that has never had students before.

 Have You Filled a Bucket Today? | by Carol McCloud